fuhsjr00/bug.n/doc/Usage.md

     ;; 3rd example:
     ControlSetText, Edit2, % "Monitor_activateView(4)`nRun, explorer.exe", bug.n_BAR_0

-It might be necessary to put a `Sleep, <delay in milliseconds>`, e. g.
+It might be necessary to put a `Sleep, <delay in milliseconds>`, e.g.
 `Sleep, 200`, between to consecutive `ControlSetText` to give bug.n time to recognize the next command.